 Don’t Be Afraid to Try Something New.

-Now, of course, I’m not saying you should jump straight in at the deep end!
-When it comes to camping, for example, you could consider hiring a pre-pitched “glamping” tent.
+Of course, I’m not saying you should jump straight in at the deep end!
+For example, you could consider hiring a pre-pitched “glamping” tent when camping.
 These often come with a kitchen, bedroom, and bathroom facilities.

-This could also be an excellent opportunity to introduce your child to some new activities gently.
+This could also be an excellent opportunity to gently introduce your child to some new activities.
 This could be anything from fishing to kite flying to painting.
-If you’re avoiding more traditional attractions this year, you’ll need to think a little bit outside of the box.
+If you’re avoiding more traditional attractions this year, you’ll need to think outside the box.

-Whatever you choose to do this year, remember to stay patient, set your expectations accordingly and enjoy yourself.
-We’ve all earned this summer vacation in 2021, and we deserve to plan a break with our loved ones.
+Whatever you choose this year, remember to stay patient, set your expectations accordingly and enjoy yourself.
+We’ve all earned this summer vacation in 2021 and deserve to plan a break with our loved ones.
 And who knows, perhaps you’ll discover new activities that your family loves doing, which you would never have tried pre-COVID!